 any person who was entitled to possession of the property when it was seized is entitled to recover from the State (if necessary, by action in a court of competent jurisdiction) compensation equal to its market value at the time it was seized.

-[Section 28 inserted by No. 44 of 2010 s.
+[Section 28 inserted: No. 44 of 2010 s.
 8.]

 29. Hindering police officers and approved persons in exercise of powers conferred by or under this Part